giahuy2201/kissmanga-dl/Readme.md

 # manga-dl
-Need a tool to fetch those manga you love quickly, you hate advertisement and don't like to read online.
-Don't worry, _manga-dl_ got your back. _manga-dl_ will get your favorite manga from [Kissmanga](https://kissmanga.org/) straight into your computer, and you can read them on whatever device you have as long as it's **EPUB** compatible.
+Need a tool to fetch those manga you love quickly, you hate advertisements and don't like to read online.
+Don't worry, _manga-dl_ gets you covered. _manga-dl_ will get your favorite manga from [Kissmanga](https://kissmanga.org/) straight into your computer, and you can read them on whatever device you have as long as it's **EPUB** or **PDF** compatible.

-Simply put, with a single command _manga-dl_ downloads your manga and automatically bundles it into a portable EPUB file that you can read whenever you want without the internet.
+Simply put, with a single command _manga-dl_ downloads your manga and automatically bundles it into a portable EPUB/PDF file that you can read whenever you want without the internet.

 Here is how the downloaded manga look like when you import them into [_Lithium_](https://play.google.org/store/apps/details?id=com.faultexception.reader) app.
-This is just for the demo, any app that supports reading **EPUB** file works just fine
+This is just for the demo, any app that supports reading EPUB/PDF file works just fine

 ![Created EPUB files on mobile](screens-demo.png)

 **Before using this script, read [TERMS OF USING](terms-of-using.md).**